Bogdanovich77/mindcraft/README.md

 // rest is same...
 ```
 > [!Important]
 > The bot's name in the profile.json must exactly match the Minecraft profile name!
-Otherwise the bot will spam talk to itself.
+Otherwise, the bot will spam talk to itself.

 To use different accounts, Mindcraft will connect with the account that the Minecraft launcher is currently using.
 You can switch accounts in the launcher, then run `node main.js`, then switch to your main account after the bot has connected.

 ## Tasks

-Tasks automatically start the bot with a prompt and a goal item to aquire or blueprint to construct.
+Tasks automatically start the bot with a prompt and a goal item to acquire or a blueprint to construct.
 To run a simple task that involves collecting 4 oak_logs run

 `node main.js --task_path tasks/basic/single_agent.json --task_id gather_oak_logs`